Bailrigg

-Bailrigg is the campus of Lancaster University, in the City of Lancaster, Lancashire, England, 2.5 mile south of the centre of Lancaster.
+Bailrigg is the campus of Lancaster University, in the City of Lancaster, Lancashire, England, 2+1/2 mi south of the centre of Lancaster.
 The student radio station Bailrigg FM is named after the site.

 History

 We went up there on a windy day, and it was freezing cold.
 Every time we opened a plan it blew away.
 And we said Christ!
 What are we going to do with these students, where are they going to sit in the sun and all that?
 Well, we decided, it's got to be cloisters.
 All of the buildings have got to touch at the ground.
 We then devised this system and it had an absolutely firm principle: it had a great spine down the middle where everybody walked.
 That led everywhere.
 The cars were on the outside, on both sides.
 When you came into the spaces things were square, they were rectangular courtyards and they were all slightly different.
 There were two or three essentials: one was that the covered way had to be continuous, the buildings had to be three or four storeys high and connecting to the next one.
 I thought it worked very well.